commercetools/commercetools-js-sdk-training/README.md

+# Commercetools JavaScript Training Excercises

-This repo contains tasks for the [commercetools JS SDK](https://github.com/commercetools/nodejs) training.
+This repo contains exercises for the [commercetools JS SDK](https://github.com/commercetools/nodejs) training.

+The exercises are intended to run in node.js 8 on your local machine.

-The participants should finish following tasks:
+The participants should finish following exercises:
 - Configure and create client
 - Get project info
 - Query all product types